 The key to success is for managers to become proactive and embark on a realistic, long-range maintenance and repair program.
 (M&R).
 Timely, well-planned M&R is cost-effective.
 Lack of an effective M&R program results in reactionary (crisis) management as breakdown repair becomes the normal business activity.
 A reactionary approach results in high penalty costs that take ever-increasing amounts of the M&R and operating budgets.

-Of course, the best way to manage a maintenance and repair program—that your team won’t abandon 6 months later—is to invest in work order software.
-The good news is that today’s best programs are scalable, user-friendly, and require no long term commitments.
+Of course, the best way to manage a maintenance and repair program—that your team won’t abandon six months later—is to invest in work order software.
+The good news is that today’s best programs are scalable, user-friendly, and require no long-term commitments.
 Some of them even allow maintenance team members to create facilities preventive maintenance checklists from the convenience of their smartphones.
 Even better?
 They are free to low cost.

-3. The role of work order software (CMMS)
+3. The Role of Work Order Coftware (CMMS)

 According to a McKinsey & Company survey, the strength of an organization’s maintenance strategy is the most reliable indicator of performance.
 Running an effective maintenance and repair program involves many moving parts, including tracking incoming requests, scheduling tasks, preparing budget estimates, projecting facilities maintenance requirements, determining resource allocations, drafting facilities preventive maintenance checklists, and more.

 The most commonly used alternatives to FMS are spreadsheets, whiteboards, and paper stacks.
-Even now, a surprising number of facility management teams are still relying upon outdated facility management methods.
+Even now, a surprising number of facility management teams still rely on outdated facility-management methods.